krischal111/dharmashala/Departments/BEI.md

 *Note about electives, elective subjects are combined for BEI and BCT and taught together.

-## Attributions to the Contributors:
+## Attribution to the contributors:

 [Krischal Khanal](https://github.com/krischal111)